Shoba0701/heatlthcare-related-prediction/README.md

 - Model fitting-  final machine learning algorithm has been selected depending on the behavior of the dataset and the accuracy of the prediction during train and test.

-2. Create web app and hosting it through Herako platform
+2. Create web app and hosting it through Heroku platform
 - Creating HTML pages for end user to enter the measurements for each disease prediction Building a Flask app to get those users entered values to the fitted model Deployed the final model using Heroku.

 #### Installation